TMS320: Other vendors

 General Instrument manufactured the TMS32010 as a second source.

-Around 1991 a clone of the TMS320C20 was manufactured by ZMD under the designation U320C20FC.
+Around 1991, a CMOS-version of the TMS32020 was manufactured by ZMD under the designation U320C20FC.

 A number of devices from the TMS320 series are in production at NIIET Voronezh as the 1867 series, including a radiation-hardened version of the TMS320C25 under the designation 1867VM7T (1867ВМ7Т).
 Clones of the TMS320C546 went into production at PKK Milandr Moscow in 2009 under the designation 1967VC1T (1967ВЦ1Т) and in 2016 at MVC Nizhny Novgorod as 1910VM1T (1910ВМ1Т).
 PKK Milandr also manufactures a TMS320C54x with an additional ARM core as the 1901VC1T (1901ВЦ1Т).

 Software support

 The TMS320 series can be programmed using C, C++, and/or assembly language.
 Most work on the TMS320 processors is done using Texas Instruments proprietary toolchain and their integrated development environment Code Composer Studio, which includes a mini operating system called DSP/BIOS.
 Additionally, a department at the Chemnitz University of Technology has developed preliminary support for the TMS320C6x series in the GNU Compiler Collection.

-In November 2007 TI released part of its toolchain as freeware for non-commercial users, offering the bare compiler, assembler, optimizer and linker under a proprietary license.
+In November 2007, TI released part of its toolchain as freeware for non-commercial users, offering the bare compiler, assembler, optimizer and linker under a proprietary license.
 However, neither the IDE nor a debugger were included, so for debugging and JTAG access to the DSPs, users still need to purchase the complete toolchain.

-In 2010 Texas Instruments contracted CodeSourcery (the assignment later transferred to Mentor Graphics as part of their acquisition) to provide deep integration and support for the C6x series in GCC, as part of their effort to port the Linux kernel to C6x.
+In 2010, Texas Instruments contracted CodeSourcery (the assignment later transferred to Mentor Graphics as part of their acquisition) to provide deep integration and support for the C6x series in GCC, as part of their effort to port the Linux kernel to C6x.
 This culminated in C6x being a supported architecture in GCC release 4.7 on March 22, 2012.